Kurakhove

-Kurakhove (Курахове, /uk/; Курахово, /ru/) is a city in Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
+Kurakhove (Курахове, /uk/; Курахово, /ru/) is a city in Pokrovsk Raion, Donetsk Oblast, Ukraine.
 Population: 21,479 (2001).
 Kurakhove is home to the Kurakhove Power Station.
 The city has been under Russian occupation since December 2024, the power station since January 2025.

+Geography

+The city is located in the western part of the region on the left bank of the Kurakhovskoye Reservoir of Volchya River (a tributary of the Samara, the Dnieper basin).

 History

 In 1969, during the expansion of the Kurakhove State District Power Plant (DRES), archaeologists uncovered 18 nomadic burials from the 12th century in the Velika Mohyla burial mound.
 These excavations revealed chainmail, a dagger, a saber, a quiver of arrows, and the skeleton of a horse with its bridle, indicating the area's significance during that period.
 The Vovcha River, which once had a greater water capacity, was historically an important waterway.
 To protect it as a transportation route, Zaporizhian Cossacks established watchposts and winter camps in the area, which eventually led to the founding of settlements.

 Developments in the 20th century

+In 1929, the Roevsky Elevator was built near the Roya railway station (later located on the outskirts of the city).
 Kurakhove was founded as a workers settlement in the west of the Donetsk region in 1936.
 The modern history of Kurakhove is closely linked to the construction of the Kurakhove State District Power Plant (DRES).
 In the 1930s, several small settlements existed in the area, including Novi Ulakli, Pervomaiske, Stari Terni, and Tivali.
 In subsequent years, the village of Illinka (previously known as Shakhove) and the workers' settlement of Roia were incorporated into the growing town of Kurakhove.

 As part of the Soviet Union's first Five-Year Plan, the government decided to build a new power station in the Donbas to increase energy output for two key power systems in the southern European part of the USSR: "Donenergo" and "Prydniproenergo".
 The location for the plant was chosen in 1933, on the Vovcha River, about 15 kilometers from the village of Kurakhove.
 The construction site covered an area of 2,000 hectares, encompassing five nearby villages.

 The initial project, approved by the Soviet government in 1934 and designed by the Russian Teploelektroproekt institutes, proposed a power plant capacity of 400,000 kW.
 However, in 1935, the capacity was reduced to 200,000 kW.
 The first turbine generator was scheduled to start operating in July 1938, with the full plant to be completed by early 1939.
 To ensure a stable water supply for the power plant, two dams, Illinska and Ternivska, were built across the Vovcha River.
 The primary fuel source for the plant was coal sludge, a byproduct of coal processing.